codatio/codat-docs/docs/auth-flow/authorize-hosted-link.md

 :::

+## Customize the flow

+Our Link settings allow you to configure the authorization process based on your data needs and white-label Link to suit your brand.
+You can customize these settings in the Codat Portal in Settings > Auth flow > Link.

 ## 💡 Tips and traps

 - Hosted Link is not compatible with iframes.
 This is against our security policies and will not work.
 If you want to embed Link inside your website, try our [Link SDK solution](https://docs.codat.io/auth-flow/authorize-embedded-link).
 - Some users may be concerned sharing their data at a `codat.io` domain.
 You should consider pre-warning them that they about to visit a third party website for the authorization process, or try our [Link SDK solution](https://docs.codat.io/auth-flow/authorize-embedded-link).